minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator-4.5.7-earlier.rst

 #.
 Run the initialization command to upgrade the Operator

-   Use the :mc-cmd:`kubectl minio init` command to upgrade the existing MinIO Operator installation
+   Use the ``kubectl minio init`` command to upgrade the existing MinIO Operator installation

    .. code-block:: shell
       :class: copyable